GoogleCloudDataproc/initialization-actions/hbase/README.md

 ## Important notes

--   This initialization works with all cluster configuration on dataproc version 1.3 and 1.2, but it is intended to be used in the HA mode.
+-   This initialization works with all cluster configuration on Dataproc version 1.3 and 1.2, but it is intended to be used in the HA mode.
 -   In HA clusters, HBase is using Zookeeper that is pre-installed on master nodes.